shwezhu/shwezhu.github.io/content/post/linux/001-commands-linux.md

 # dns stub status
 $ systemctl status systemd-resolved
 $ sudo netstat -anp | grep 127.0.0.53
-# server is a go executable file, will print: server: Mach-O 64-bit executable arm64
+# server is an executable binary compiled from Go program,
+# this will print: server: Mach-O 64-bit executable arm64
 $ file server
 # Print details about the current machine and the operating system running on it.
 $ uname -a